domfarolino/browser/mage/README.md

 having to know anything about where the target object actually is.

 To use Mage, you need to be familiar with three concepts from its public API:
- - `mage::MageHandle`
+ - `mage::MessagePipe`
  - `mage::Remote`
  - `mage::Receiver`

-Each end of a message pipe is represented by a `MageHandle`, which can be passed across processes.
-Ultimately, a `MageHandle` representing one end of a message pipe will get bound to a `Remote`, and the other end's `MageHandle` will get bound to a `Receiver`.
+Each end of a message pipe is represented by a `MessagePipe`, which can be passed across processes.
+Ultimately, a `MessagePipe` representing one end of a message pipe will get bound to a `Remote`, and the other end's `MessagePipe` will get bound to a `Receiver`.
 It is through these objects that arbitrary messages get passed as IPCs.

 ### `mage::Remote`